San Antonio Property Division Lawyers

 - Separate property: Assets that were acquired before the marriage are considered separate property and are typically awarded to the spouse who brought them into the marriage.
 Likewise, inheritances and gifts that were given to one spouse during the marriage and were kept separate from marital property may not be divided.

-When you contact me, I can explain which assets or debts in your estate may be considered community property and which may be considered separate property.
-I will also educate you about potential tax consequences for any assets you receive now, helping ensure you don’t take on unnecessary expenses with your share of the estate.
+When you contact our firm, we can explain which assets or debts in your estate may be considered community property and which may be considered separate property.
+Our lawyers will also educate you about potential tax consequences for any assets you receive now, helping ensure you don’t take on unnecessary expenses with your share of the estate.